Meet Jamie, advocate for the aging and energy transmission devotee.

 When Jamie isn’t working, he is…

-Serving as board member, capital campaign co-chair, and president of the Board of the Cedars, Portland’s Jewish Home for the Aged, and in the capital campaign cabinet for Congregation Bet Ha’am.
+Served as board member, capital campaign co-chair, and president of the Board of the Cedars, Portland’s Jewish Home for the Aged, and in the capital campaign cabinet for Congregation Bet Ha’am.
 Jamie resides in Cumberland, Maine with his wife Lee.
-They have two sons and two granddaughters who will always know Jamie as “Gaga.”
+They have four grandchildren who will always know Jamie as “Gaga.”

 JD, Georgetown University Law School, 1975